 Also taught English to professionals so they could get job interviews or achieve a good understanding of all information in their workspace.

 I went to London in 2003 and commenced work teaching Spanish through an agency.
 I also gave private tuition, where I experienced teaching Spanish to a group of English speaking health professionals at North Middlesex Hospital.
-This was to enable them to help with their patients, and preparing them for travel abroad to work.
+This was to enable them to help with their patients, and preparing them for travel abroad or to work.
 The classes involved a particular terminology and concepts which I had to teach to the clients and make sure they understood how to apply the new words.
 These tuition sessions proved to be very successful.

 I continued studying when I was in London and I gained IELTS diploma, International English Language Testing System , which is the highest level of English language for bilingual people .
 As well as diploma in the area of Health Interpreting (Health and Social Care Interpreting Certificate.
 NOCR London Region )